PrestaShop/docs/src/content/1.7/modules/sample_modules/grid-and-identifiable-object-form-hooks-usage.md

 #### Creating route for toggle column

+`ToggleColumn` - used to display booleans, it will display an icon instead of the value.
+If user clicks on it, this triggers a toggle of the boolean value.
+More information about this column and all available parameters can be found [here]({{< relref "/1.7/development/components/grid/columns-reference/toggle.md" >}}).
 As in this sample module we are creating `ToggleColumn` we need to configure the route in which the toggling action will be performed.
 Indeed when the end-user clicks on this column, an ajax request is performed and must reach one new controller to handle the action (here: toggle a value on and off).

-{{% notice note %}}

 If you only want to display data then this step can be skipped.
-E.g you are creating `DataColumn`
+E.g you are creating `DataColumn`.
+See [Column references]({{< relref "/1.7/development/components/grid/columns-reference/_index.md" >}}) for full list of grid columns available.

-{{% /notice %}}

 - Create controller `DemoCQRSHooksUsage\Controller\Admin\CustomerReviewController`: